PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 You can access the documentation landing page by opening :file:`docs/_build/html/index.html` with your browser of choice.

-When writing documentation, please make sure to fix any warnings that arise.
-To enforce this, the ``build_docs`` environment is set to fail after encountering any warnings via the ``-W`` flag to `sphinx-build`_.

 You can shorten the tox_ documentation build by running:

 .. code-block:: bash